Sir-Benjamin-source/SentinelAct/04_petition_to_DOJ.md

 No further research is required.
 Only the will to stop the theft.

-*"We the people will no longer suffer our personal property to be violated.
-We will use all the powers of our great nation to prosecute those who would violate our citizens' personal rights."*
+*Poet-Wizard, close this petition with the line that will be read aloud on the Senate floor one day…*

 Signed in open testimony, this 21st day of November, 2025
 Sir Benjamin